hpcflow/hpcflow-shared-docs/docs/source/user/getting_started/advanced_workflow_concepts.rst

 .. code-block:: yaml

     resources:
       any:
         num_cores: 10
         SGE_parallel_env: smp.pe
         scheduler_args:
-        options:
+          directives:
             -l: mem512

-Anything specified under `options` is passed directly to the scheduler as a jobscript command (i.e. isn't processed by {{ app_name }} at all).
+Anything specified under `directives` is passed directly to the scheduler as a jobscript command (i.e. isn't processed by {{ app_name }} at all).

 If you have set resource options at the top level (for the whole workflow), but would like to "unset" them for a particular task,